tatoBr/Synvia_backend_test/README.md

 _>>GET /samples_
 >Allows any user to get a list of tested analysis.
 Authorization is Required

-The request body needs to be empty:
+The request body needs to be empty.

 _Example:_
 ```
 GET /samples